Ursulavallejo/p5js-osc-LifeCycle_2/README.md

 Three.js then uses these parameters to animate the sphere, producing a live, voice-reactive visual meant for interactive installations or performances.

 ---

+# Hand Tracking & Gesture Control (MediaPipe)

+MediaPipe Hands runs directly in the browser and provides real-time hand pose detection using the device’s webcam.

+- It tracks 21 landmarks per hand (fingers, palm, joints).

+- No OSC or external server is used for gesture detection.

+- Hand data is processed locally and merged into the visual state.

+In LifeCycle, MediaPipe is used specifically to control the Cells (micro-organisms) layer:

+- Hand open / close → opens or contracts the cell cluster

+- Gesture input can be enabled or disabled via TouchOSC

+- Rotation remains constant and is not gesture-driven

+## This allows physical, embodied interaction to coexist with audio-driven and UI-driven control, reinforcing the system’s multimodal instrument design.